-A video crosspoint shows the connection between a video input and output, with a JPEG codec, MPEG encoder, or MPEG decoder between.
+A video crosspoint shows the connection from a video input to output, with a JPEG codec, or DVCPRO codec between.

 - Video inputs (top-left corner) represent video input connectors on the back panel.
-For example, video inputs can be connected to JPEG codecs or MPEG encoders for recording onto disk, or connected to video output for display. - Video outputs (top-right corner) represent video output connectors on the back panel.
-For example, video outputs can be connected to JPEG codecs or MPEG decoders for playback of recorded material from disk or to video inputs.
+For example, video inputs can be connected to JPEG or DVCPRO codecs for recording onto disk, or connected to video output for display. - Video outputs (top-right corner) represent video output connectors on the back panel.
+For example, video outputs can be connected to JPEG or DVCPRO codecs for playback of recorded material from disk or to video inputs.